Comparisons

 Instapaper is the elder statesman of read-it-later, and it’s still around.
 If all you want is to save articles and read them later in a clean, fast, text-only view, Instapaper nails it.
 It’s deliberately simple.

 That simplicity is also the limit — no AI, no semantic search, and development has been quiet for years.
+If Instapaper is what you’re actually leaving rather than arriving at, we have a dedicated roundup of Instapaper alternatives too.

 - Pros: Clean reader, reliable, free tier, fast.